Nerve pain and nerve damage: Symptoms and causes

 - Diabetes.
 About 50% of people with diabetes suffer from nerve damage, which becomes more likely as the disease progresses.
 Diabetic neuropathy is a serious complication and may affect all three types of neurons.
 Sensory nerves are most often affected, causing burning or numbness.
 If you have diabetes and are experiencing symptoms of nerve pain or nerve damage, you should consult a medical professional as soon as possible.

 - Medication side effects and toxic substances.
 Various substances that are taken into the body intentionally or unintentionally have the ability to cause nerve pain and nerve damage.
-These include medications, such as chemotherapy for cancer and certain medicines used to treat HIV.
+These include medications, such as chemotherapy for cancer and certain drugs used to treat HIV.
 Toxic substances that may be ingested accidentally, including lead, arsenic and mercury, may also cause damage to your nerves.

 - Motor neuron diseases.
 The motor neurons are nerves in your brain and spinal column that communicate with the muscles throughout your body.
 Diseases that affect these nerves, including amyotrophic lateral sclerosis or Lou Gehrig’s disease, can result in progressively worsening nerve damage.